dendronhq/handbook/handbook/handbook.company.values.md

 id: b89ba854-72fb-4ebc-a8a0-55960b89e9dc
 title: Values
 desc: ''
-updated: 1631219410427
+updated: 1634527682390
 created: 1617987789017
 ---

 ## Summary

-This page describes our values as a company.
+Our values reflect what we believe in and inform how we make decisions.

 ## Learn and Adapt

 Dendron [[helps humans build upon the knowledge of the ages|handbook.company.mission]].
 This means learning from past mistakes and building on top of what has come before.

 We take best practices from the places we admire and adapt them for current realities.
 When implementing new functionality, instead of *not invented here*, we look to  *build on what already exists*.

 This is not a one-off process but something that we work at each and every day.

 ## 80/20